seanwookahhoong/CMAS-project-for-rehibilitation/Progress.md

 	* AR applications
 	* AI intergration

-Here are the things you need to do for the set up(@)
+*Here are the things you need to do for the set up*
 ### Step 1: Download relevant software
 First, go to [this website](https://unity3d.com/get-unity/download/archive) and download this version(Unity 2018.4.18).
 Download unity hub and download the version of unity.

 Then, to go the [leap motion SDK webiste](https://developer.leapmotion.com/sdk-leap-motion-controller/) and download for you relevant OS system.
 You will now be able to use the leap motion controllerfor your project.
-You also need to go to [this website](https://developer.leapmotion.com/unity) and install the required unity packages needed to create games in unity
+You also need to go to [this website](https://developer.leapmotion.com/unity) and install the required unity packages needed to create games in unity*

-**You should put all of the leap motion controller stuff in one folder in your desktop for convinience purposes**
+**You should put all of the leap motion controller stuff in one folder in your desktop for convinience purposes** *